joeytakeda/misc/table.md

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.styleDef](#att.styleDef)  (@scheme, @schemeVersion)
 @scopewhere CSS is used, provides a way of defining ‘pseudo-elements’, that is, styling rules applicable to specific sub-portions of an element.
+**Status**Optional**Datatype**teidata.enumerated**Sample values include:**

-**Status**Optional**Datatype**teidata.enumerated**Sample values include:**first-linestyling applies to the first line of the target elementfirst-letterstyling applies to the first letter of the target elementbeforestyling should be applied immediately before the content of the target elementafterstyling should be applied immediately after the content of the target element
+first-line styling applies to the first line of the target elementstyling applies to the first line of the target elementfirst-letter styling applies to the first letter of the target elementstyling applies to the first letter of the target elementbefore styling should be applied immediately before the content of the target elementstyling should be applied immediately before the content of the target elementafter styling should be applied immediately after the content of the target elementstyling should be applied immediately after the content of the target element

 @selectorcontains a selector or series of selectors specifying the elements to which the contained style description applies, expressed in the language specified in the scheme attribute.
 **Status**Optional**Datatype**teidata.text
 ```